$SL_2(\mathbb{C})$-Character Variety of a Hyperbolic Link and Regulator

-In this section, we shall discuss the above Theorem \ref{the3.2}(ii) from symplectic point of view.
-When $n=1$, this is the Bohr-Sommerfield quantization condition proposed by Gukov for knots \cite[Page~597]{Guk}, and is proved in \cite[Theorem 3.3 (2)]{LW2}.
+In this subsection, we shall discuss the above Theorem \ref{the3.2}(ii) from a symplectic point of view.
+When $n=1$, this is the Bohr-Sommerfeld quantization condition proposed by Gukov for knots in \cite[Page~597]{Guk}, and is proved in \cite[Theorem 3.3 (2)]{LW2}.

 Let $\Sigma$ be a closed surface with fundamental group $\pi$.
 Its $SL_2(\mathbb{C})$-character variety is the space of equivalence classes of representations from $\pi$ into $SL_2(\mathbb{C})$.
-This variety carries a natural complex-sympelctic structure, where a complex-symplectic structure is a nondegenerate closed holomorphic exterior 2-form (see \cite{Go1, Go2}).
+This variety carries a natural complex-symplectic structure, where a complex-symplectic structure is a nondegenerate closed holomorphic exterior 2-form (see \cite{Go1, Go2}).